 The final stage is where popularity makes all the difference.
 The one-on-one battles continue, but this time, the viewers are allowed to choose who wins.
 This continues until there’s just one singer left, at which point they win and are granted a record contract.

-Kelly Clarkson, Blake Shelton, and Adam Levine will be coaching, just like in previous years.
-However, Jennifer Hudson is coaching entrants on the UK version of The Voice and has been replaced by John Legend this year.
+Kelly Clarkson, Blake Shelton, and John Legend will be coaching, just like in previous years.
+These series veterans will be joined by superstar singer Ariana Grande.
 Additionally, each coach will have a “battle advisor” this year.
 These are as follows: